paulwib/vagrant-coreos-docker-apache-example/README.md

 ## Introduction

 This is an example of how to run the Apache web server in a Docker container on CoreOS using Vagrant and VirtualBox.
-Let's break that down a bit:
+Let's break that down a bit...

 ### VirtualBox